armory/docs/content/en/cd-as-a-service/setup/quickstart.md

 * You are familiar with CD-as-a-Service's [key components]({{< ref "cd-as-a-service/concepts/architecture/key-components.md" >}}) and [system requirements]({{< ref "cd-as-a-service/concepts/architecture/system-requirements.md" >}}).
 * You have access to a Kubernetes cluster.
 If you need a cluster, consider installing a local [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) or [Minikube](https://minikube.sigs.k8s.io/docs/start/) cluster.
 Your cluster's API endpoint does not need to be publicly accessible to use CD-as-a-Service.

+>If you do not have a Kubernetes cluster and still wish to tour CD-as-a-Service, you can [sign up ](https://go.armory.io/signup/) and select **Self-Guided Browser Tour**.
+CD-as-a-Service creates a short-lived Kubernetes cluster for you and then guides you through deploying the sample app.

 ## Sign up for CD-as-a-Service